electricherd/audiobookfinder/README.md

 ### Changes

+* fixed warnings according to latest Rust release
+* keep and fixed minor version from libp2p (very troublesome, because of mix of new libp2p which seperates features into different crates and the old which uses only libp2p crate)
 * added licenses tab to flutter app and webui
 * added linux debian .deb package deployment
 * fixed and beautified CI process